DaveBenham/VenomModules/doc/PolyphonyManagement.md

 ## SPREAD MERGE
 ![Spread Merge module image](SpreadMerge.png)
+Spread each monophonic gate/CV pair across multiple polyphonic channels and merge all into one polyphonic output for the gates and another polyphonic output for the CV.
+The goal is to give time for envelope release stages to complete before the envelope gets retriggered by the next gate.

+There is an "Add CV expander" context menu option to add one or more Spread Merge Expanders to the right.
+There is no limit to the number of expanders that can be added.

+### SPREAD COUNT square button
+Specifies the number of poly channels to allocate for each input.
+The value can range from 2 to 16.
+The Spread Count times the number of patched Gate inputs must not exceed 16, otherwise the LED below the button glows red indicating an error.

+### MODE square button
+Specifies how the CV inputs are sampled.
+- **S&H (Sample & Hold)** - The CV input is sampled when the corresponding gate transitions to a high state, and then is held constant until the next gate is received.
+- **T&H (Track & Hold)** - The CV input is continuously updated while the corresponding gate remains high.
+Once the gate goes low the last CV value is held constant until the next high gate.

+### GATE and CV inputs
+There are 8 pairs of monophonic Gate and CV inputs.
+The Gate/CV pairs are ordered starting from the top.
+Patched CV is ignored if it does not have a corresponding Gate input patched.

+### GATE and CV outputs
+If the Spread Count is n, then the first n output channels are reserved for the first input pair.
+The second n output channels are for the second input pair, etc.

+Say input ports 1 and 2 are patched and the Spread Count is 3.
+The first gate received for port 1 is assigned to Gate output channel 1, and the sampled CV is assigned to CV output channel 1.
+The second port 1 gate received and associated CV are assigned to output channels 2.
+The third pair are assigned to channels 3.
+After that the channels wrap so the fourth pair are assigned to channel 1 again.
+The gate and CV values for input ports 2 are distributed across output channels 4 through 6.

+### Standard Venom Context Menus
+[Venom Themes](/README.md#themes), [Custom Names](/README.md#custom-names), and [Parameter Locks and Custom Defaults](/README.md#parameter-locks-and-custom-defaults) are available via standard Venom context menus.

+### Bypass
+All outputs are monophonic 0V if Spread Merge is bypassed.

 [Polyphony Management top](#polyphony-management) | [Venom top](/README.md#venom)

 ## SPREAD MERGE EXPANDER
 ![Spread Merge Expander module image](SpreadMergeExpander.png)
+Adds another CV channel to Spread Merge.

+In order to work the expanders must be placed immediately to the right of a Spread Merge module in a contiguous chain.
+The LED in the upper left glows yellow when the expander is successfully paired with a Spread Merge.

+Each expander has its own Mode button to determine how the CV should be sampled.

+The CV is assigned to polyphonic channels in the output exactly the same as is done for the base module.

 [Polyphony Management top](#polyphony-management) | [Venom top](/README.md#venom)